OmniBench: Towards The Future of Universal Omni-Language Models: Findings

-\paragraph{Pure Textual Evaluation.} The results in \autoref{tab:pure_text} reveal interesting patterns in model performance when both image and audio inputs are replaced with textual descriptions.
+\paragraph{Pure Textual Evaluation.} The performance gaps brought by the replaced textual image and audio descriptions are in revealed in \autoref{fig:textual_performance_gap}.
 Notably, the majority of models demonstrate improved accuracy when processing textual representations of multimodal data compared to their performance on either image captions or audio transcripts alone.
-This suggests that these models are better equipped to integrate information from multiple textual sources rather than handling raw multimodal inputs.
+This suggests that these models show stronger reasoning capability when equipped with information from multiple textual sources rather than handling raw multimodal inputs.
 For instance, Qwen2-Audio-7B-Instruct shows a significant jump in accuracy from 39.05\% (audio transcript only) and 39.67\% (image caption only) to 47.02\% when given both textual representations.
-Similarly, proprietary models like GPT4-o and Claude-3.5-Sonnet exhibit substantial gains, with GPT4-o (0513) achieving an impressive 60.60\% accuracy in the pure textual setting.
+But the gains of best proprietary models GPT4-o (0513) andClaude-3.5-Sonnet exhibit is not significant, though former achieved an impressive 60.60\% in such setting.